dhruvxx/GPT-MERNify/README.md

 # GPT-MERNify

-An AI Chatbot application built using MERN Stack and OPENAI.
+An AI Chatbot application built using MERN Stack and OpenAI.

 ## Features